 - Costly– Probably the biggest downside of an infinity pool is overall cost.
 Infinity pools are extremely costly.
 They require the pool itself and a smaller catch basin pool to filter water and keep it clean.
 The installation of these pools can cost tens of thousands of dollars to install.
 In addition to steep installation costs, they also have the same maintenance costs of traditional pools, from chemicals to other supplies.
 Maintaining an infinity pool may be easier, but that doesn’t necessarily make it cheaper.

 Like all pools, fountains, ponds, or other water features, infinity pools require waterproofing to keep water in the pool and out of your yard.
-Sani-Tred can waterproof any project, big or small.
-Whether you’re building an infinity pool or just need a leaky garden hose fixed, Sani-Tred is the product that can do it all.
+SANI-TRED can waterproof any project, big or small.
+Whether you’re building an infinity pool or just need a leaky garden hose fixed, SANI-TRED’s waterproofing product can do it all.